When I get all revved up and passionate, sometimes some of this stuff genuinely makes me mad.

 But as far as George McGovern goes, I have a lot of respect for that man.

-Uh that man served in World War II honorably.
+That man served in World War II honorably.

-And I just don't like that point.
+And I just want to make that point.

-I can play you, we did this.
+Look, your comments about Hubert Humphrey, I can tell you, we did this.

-We've got audio sound bites of Hubert Humphrey from the 60s talking about family values.
+We've got audio soundbites of Hubert Humphrey from the 60s talking about family values.

 That would make a Democrat today cringe, and they'd treat him far worse than they treat Lieberman or that poor governor from Pennsylvania, Bob Casey.

-They don't allow altering points of view, alternative points of view or differing points of view.
+They don't allow altering points of view, alternative points of view, or differing points of view.

 And they went down to a landslide defeat.